-- emphasis in assessment with examination in the early period giving way to increasing use of assignments in the latter stages thus allowing students to practice the wider research skills and prepare them for lifelong learning. - This FdA prepares students for junior management roles within a payroll setting.
+- This FdA prepares students for junior management roles within a payroll setting.
 In this it is both vocationally relevant and also prepares students for the managerial level most frequently found within their particular workplace setting.
 Progression to an appropriate Honours degree is a realistic option upon completion of this award. - The range of finance based payroll modules require analytical skills to be applied to a variety of data.
-The use of case studies during examination further develops this skill.
+The use of case studies during examination further develops this skill. - Use a range of techniques to initiate and undertake critical analysis of information (ICT)